elastic/connectors-ruby/README.md

 ### <a name="cli_registering_connectors"></a> Registering connectors

-The command that you need to use is `register connector with Elasticsearch`.
+The menu option that you need to use is `register connector with Elasticsearch (register)`.
 It will bring up the following prompt:

 ```bash
 You already have registered a connector with ID: CHANGEME.
 Registering a new connector will overwrite the existing one.